mahilab/Syntacts/cpp.md

 session.close();
 ```

-Device indices represent the combination of a device and an API it supports.
-Therefore, one device may have multiple indices each with a diffrent API.
-You can retrieve your device's index and/or name by iterating as in the above example, or by opening the [Syntacts GUI](gui.md) and viewing the information there.
+- Device indices represent the combination of a device and an API it supports.
+- Therefore, one device may have multiple indices each with a different API.
+- You can retrieve your device's index and/or name by iterating as in the above example, or by opening the [Syntacts GUI](gui.md) and viewing the information there.

 > **Warning:** Device indices are NOT persistent.
 They may change when devices are power cycled, plugged/unplugged, or when other devices are connected to the PC.
 If you need a persistent method of opening a device, use the **name + API** version of `open`.